-"Sir von Moltewitz, please come with me for a moment.
-There is something private I must inform you."
+"Sir Pascal, please come with me for a moment.
+There is something private I must inform you of."

 Kaede tilted her head slightly as she looked at Pascal, whose poker face went on instantly.

-"Go join Parzifal and the rest for dinner.
-I will be there shortly," he told her before following his advisor into the dark hallways of the stone keep.
+"Go join Perceval and the rest for dinner.
+I will be there shortly."
+He told her before following his advisor into the dark hallways of the stone keep.

 She hesitated for a minute before leaving.
 Something about Pascal, about the entire situation just didn't feel right.
 But at the same time, it didn't do her any good to wait there.

 This turned out to be the first time Kaede walked into the great dining hall by herself.